Cook smarter

 Poolish is a wet, fluid pre-ferment with equal parts flour and water by weight (100% hydration).
 It originated in Poland, was refined in France, and is characterized by its loose, batter-like consistency.

-• Hydration: 100% (equal flour and water)
+Hydration 100% (equal flour and water)

-• Consistency: Liquid, pourable batter
+Consistency Liquid, pourable batter

-• Fermentation time: 8-16 hours typically
+Fermentation 8-16 hours at room temp

-• Flavor profile: Sweet, slightly tangy, complex
+Flavor Sweet, slightly tangy, complex

-• Texture contribution: Light, airy, open crumb
+Texture Light, airy, open crumb

 Poolish makes dough significantly easier to stretch without tearing.
 The high-hydration ferment creates a light, airy crumb with irregular holes, and the flavor is sweet and complex — fermented notes that stay subtle enough not to compete with your toppings.

 Being liquid, poolish incorporates into your final dough with minimal mixing, which matters for high-hydration styles where overworking damages gluten structure.
+After testing dozens of poolish batches over the last couple of years, I can say this is the single biggest practical advantage — you get pre-ferment benefits without risking overworked dough.

-Poolish Fermentation Stages:
+Poolish Fermentation Timeline

-• 12-16 hours: Still usable, beginning to flatten, more complex flavor
+12-16 hours Still usable Beginning to flatten, more complex flavor

 Visual Cues for Ready Poolish: